mattbloem007/iboga.org/src/content/pages/about.md

     A difficult childhood and challenging early adulthood experiences left lasting scars.
 While traditional spiritual practices had offered valuable tools, iboga brought a miraculous level of repair.
 It was as if we traveled back in time to mend those original wounds, transforming my life in unimaginable ways.

-    Witnessing the transformation I was undergoing led to curiosity in my friends and community who desired to know more and experience firsthand this medicine and so I was called into serving ceremony and supplying the wood.
+    Witnessing the transformation I was undergoing led to curiosity in my friends and community who desired to know more and experience firsthand this medicine, and so I was called into serving ceremony and supplying the wood.
 Since beginning service in 2014, I have supported more than 250 people through iboga flood experiences and guided over 500 people through 7-week microdosing programs.

     My approach has transformed over time.
 What began as one-on-one, low-dose work has evolved into a collaborative model.
 I'm honored to serve alongside my wife, herself a profound medicine woman and teacher, supported by our students and those seeking to study our protocols and approach to iboga.

     Initially, I intended the Iboga.org domain to support sustainable sourcing and supply.
 However, my years of serving the community, coupled with the growing interest in iboga through scientific studies, podcasts, and documentaries, highlighted the pressing need for a broader information platform.